vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 The following key terms are defined as such for the purpose of this page's instructions:

 * **Sample**: The set of sequenced reads corresponding to a single experimental sample.
-For experiments using pair-end sequencing, there will be two sets of reads.
+For experiments using paired-end sequencing, there will be two sets of reads.
 * **Experimental condition**: Two samples, one taken before immunoprecipitation (input) and the other after (IP) constitute the data for a single experimental condition.
 * **Biological replicate**: Biological replicates are experimental conditions meant to be identical with the same genotype and environmental variables.
 * **Replicate group**: The set of all experimental conditions which are biological replicates of each other.